 - Coniferous tree types provide a year-round privacy fence to block unwanted views.
 Simply space small trees according to the species recommendation so they'll form a green screen as they mature.

-- Before planting any tree type, consider its mature height.
+- Before planting any tree type, consider its placement and other factors.
 Look overhead -- are there power lines that an older tree may obstruct?

 - Practice proper tree pruning techniques to keep your trees in optimal health.